loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 So, when the actual rate of unemployment is below the natural rate, then---according to estimates anyway---there is zero cyclical unemployment *and* there is less frictional or structural unemployment than there should be (given other features of the economy).
 In other words, some workers are jumping into jobs that don't especially suit them or some workers have jobs even though they lack the precise skills for them.

 ##### The puzzle of cyclical unemployment

 Frictional and structural unemployment are unavoidable.
 According to the supply-and-demand model, cyclical unemployment is avoidable, and the fact that it is relatively common presents something of a puzzle.

-To understand this puzzle, let's think about supply and demand for labor (figure 4). *Supply* in this case refers to the supply of labor, and so the "suppliers" are workers.
+To understand this puzzle, let's think about the supply and demand for labor (figure 4). *Supply* in this case refers to the supply of labor, and so the "suppliers" are workers.
 The demand for labor, on the other hand, comes from firms. *Price* is the price of labor---that is, wages---and the point where supply and demand intersect gives us the equilibrium price (i.e., the equilibrium wage) and the equilibrium quantity.

 <div class="container">
 <div class="row">